Contributed By Bradley Arant Boult Cummings LLP

 The Tennessee Wage Regulation Act regulates the administration and timing of employee wage payments, but Tennessee has no specific minimum wage or overtime statute.
 As such, an employer’s obligations are found primarily in the applicable federal wage laws, including the Fair Labor Standards Act (FLSA), the Davis-Bacon Act and the Service Contract Act.
 The most widely applicable of these acts is the FLSA.

 While there are various exemptions under the FLSA, the ones most often thought of when discussing the FLSA are known as the “white collar” exemptions.
-An employee may be considered exempt from the minimum wage and overtime requirements of the FLSA if he or she falls within any of the three white collar exemptions, ie the employee is a bona fide executive, administrative or professional employee.
-An employee is not considered exempt under these exemptions merely because of a certain title or because he or she is paid a “salary”; rather, he or she must be paid a guaranteed minimum at a certain threshold (currently $455 per week) and he or she must also meet the other myriad requirements, including the duties tests, applicable to the exemption.
+An employee may be considered exempt from the minimum wage and overtime requirements of the FLSA if they fall within any of the three white collar exemptions, ie, the employee is a bona fide executive, administrative or professional employee.
+An employee is not considered exempt under these exemptions merely because of a certain title or because he or she is paid a “salary”; rather, he or she must be paid a guaranteed minimum at a certain threshold (currently USD455 per week) and he or she must also meet the other myriad requirements, including the duties tests, applicable to the exemption.

 The Wage and Hour Division of the United States Department of Labor administers and enforces the FLSA with respect to private employment.
 However, there is also the possibility of private lawsuits that may be brought pursuant to the statute by an aggrieved employee.
 A successful wage-and-hour plaintiff can recover back pay, liquidated damages in an amount equal to back pay and attorneys’ fees and costs.